th1622EE/Ruby/README.md

 bundle
 ```

-4. Initialize RSpec for your project using the following command in the bash terminal:
+4. Initialize RSpec for your project using the following command in bash terminal:

 ```bash
 rspec --init